 Do they need a 24/7 monitor system and/or security system?
 Places like ADT offers a Medical Alter System.

 Create a list of questions before you approach your parent to tell them about the modifications you want to make in their home.
 Always be respectful.
-It is after all, their home.
+It is, after all, their home.
 Feel free to visit our post "HOW TO CREATE A SAFE PLACE FOR YOUR SENIOR PARENT" for more safety tips!

-I hope this helps you start the conversation with your parent.
+I hope this helps you have the downsizing talk with your aging parents.
 Please come back next week for more tips to help you and your parent.

 Have you dealt with this downsizing process with your parents?
 How did it work for you?
 Do you have any tips to share?
 Please leave a comment below.